Cancel anytime

 - Acquisition Price (USD millions): 600

-- Strategic Rationale: Expanded Lattice's connectivity solutions portfolio, particularly in the consumer electronics market.
+- Strategic Rationale: Expanded Lattice's connectivity solutions portfolio.

 Growth Trajectory and Initiatives